2026

 Would you like to know how to be useful within a conflict field?

-Would you like to help liberate people you care about from the suffering that happens when someone’s actions create impact?
+Would you like to help liberate people you care about from the suffering that occurs when conflict arises?

-Would you like to contribute to a community culture that lovingly invites people back into connection and integrity with themselves and others, instead of cancelling one another?
+Would you like to contribute to a community culture that lovingly invites people back into connection and integrity with themselves and others, instead of cancelling them?

-Would you like to support people in experiencing deeper trust in themselves and life, regardless of what other people do, or how conflicts work out?
+Would you like to support people in increasing trust in themselves and life, regardless of what other people do, or how a conflict works out?

 description:

-Releasing the goal of “neutrality” when supporting others, and instead orienting to the invitation for liberation for everyone involved in an impact or conflict field.
+• Releasing the goal of “neutrality” and embracing radical care for everyone involved in a conflict field.

-The vital difference between offering someone empathy and reinforcing painful, judgmental and often inaccurate narratives about what happened.
+• The vital difference between offering someone empathy and reinforcing painful, judgmental and often inaccurate narratives about what others did.

 Supporting my sustainability